Zofingen: Religion

 From the 2000 census, 2,879 or 30.5% were Roman Catholic, while 4,659 or 49.4% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 32 individuals (or about 0.34% of the population) who belonged to the Christian Catholic faith.

 Education

-In Zofingen about 76.2% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Zofingen about 76.2% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 619 students attending primary school, there are 255 students attending secondary school, there are 378 students attending tertiary or university level schooling in the municipality.

 Zofingen is home to 2 libraries.
 These libraries include; the Stadtbibliothek Zofingen and the Bildungszentrum Zofingen.
 There was a combined total (As of 2008) of 158,351 books or other media in the libraries, and in the same year a total of 222,191 items were loaned out.

-Football
+Sports

 SC Zofingen is the city's football club.

+For years, Zofingen hosts the World Championships Duathlon Long Distance.